AmirMahdi-for/tlyn/README.md

 # TLYN – Online Gold Trading Backend

-TLYN is a backend project developed for **TLYN**, an innovative company focused on the online trading of **melted gold** (طلای آب‌شده).
+TLYN is a backend project developed for **TLYN**, an innovative company focused on the online trading of **melted gold**.
 The system enables users to securely manage their gold transactions, place buy/sell orders, and monitor their wallet balances in real-time.

 ---